Skip to main content

 Polymarket moved to pUSD to give V2 markets a single canonical collateral token that’s backed by multiple USDC variants (USDC.e today, native Circle USDC when Polymarket activates the PermissionedRamp).
 For users, the net result is the same: 1ofpUSD=1 of pUSD = 1 of USDC.e = $1 of USD.
 For traders who care about exchange rates, pUSD is always 1:1 with USDC.e on-chain.

 Your Simmer API keys stay valid.
-If your agent uses the simmer-sdk (Python), upgrade to version 0.10.0 or later — it handles the V2 order shape automatically.
-If your agent constructs raw Polymarket orders (not via simmer-sdk), you’ll need to switch to the V2 order struct; see the integrator section below.
+If your agent uses the simmer-sdk (Python), upgrade to version 0.12.2 or later — it auto-flips between V1 and V2 signing at cutover with no further action needed.
+(Versions 0.10.0–0.12.1 default to V2 unconditionally and produce order_version_mismatch errors against the still-active V1 CLOB pre-cutover; 0.12.2 fixes that.)
+If your agent constructs raw Polymarket orders (not via simmer-sdk), you’ll need to switch to the V2 order struct at cutover; see the integrator section below.

 Troubleshooting